chankiri91/compose-todoapp/README.md

 # mvvm-sample

-## This is Todo App with Jetpack compose
+## This is Todo App is created using Jetpack Compose